How I Bought 4 x Fourplex Investment Properties in 12 Months – (Part 1)

 With vacancies not hurting so bad, you’re under a little less stress to find new tenants immidiately.
 So you can search longer and hold out for higher quality tenants, vs. being pressured to accept just anyone to fill a house that may have been empty for a while..

 Also, if you’re planning to do any renovations or interior upgrades, this can be done one unit at a time while the remaining units continue to be rented out.
 With a single-family house, you will have no rental income for the entire time you are renovating.
 Again, you’re under a little more pressure to rush renovations with single-family homes.

 *It’s important to note that the accumulative vacancy factor/risk is still the same for any size property you purchase.
 You will experience the same amount of vacancies as everyone else.
 But, the higher the unit count, the less likely it is you will experience multiple vacancies at the same time.

 1 x Roof, 1 x Yard, 1 x Insurance Policy:

 Major repairs and disasters can be a huge setback for investment properties.
 Simply put, the less ‘structures’ you own, the less major repairs you will need overtime.

 With the 4 x Fourplexes I just bought, if I hold onto them for my entire life, I will eventually have to replace 4 x roofs.
 Compare that to the guy with 16 x small single family rental homes – he will eventually need to replace 16 x roofs!
 He also has 16 x lawns to mow, driveways to shovel, and insurance policies to maintain.

 Important note: It’s not all roses… Multiple units within one structure tend to have a lot more small repairs.
-Fourplexes have 4 x more toilets, 4 x more light bulbs, and 4 x more kitchen appliances than single family houses.
+A fourplex has 4 x more toilets, 4 x leaky sinks, 4 x more light bulbs, and 4 x more appliances than single family houses.
 Definitely keep this in mind when calculating maintenance costs on new purchases.